 - 2016 – Governor David Ige signs Act 228, creating a pilot program allowing the Hawaii Department of Agriculture to oversee the cultivation of industrial hemp for agricultural or academic research.

-- 2017 – the first legal dispensary sale takes place in Maui.
+- 2017 – The first legal dispensary sale took place in Maui.

 - 2021 – Decriminalization of cannabis.
 Possession of three grams or less of marijuana is punishable by a $130 fine, up to 30 days in jail, and a fine of up to $1,000.